jasonm23/onlisp-markdown/onlisp.md

 empty list of saved states, and the old list is restored on the way out.

-Another difference between this program and the query interpreter is in the interpretation of simple patterns—expressions such as (painter ?x) which con- sist just of a predicate and some arguments.
+Another difference between this program and the query interpreter is in the interpretation of simple patterns—expressions such as (painter ?x) which consist just of a predicate and some arguments.
 When the query interpreter generated bindings for a simple pattern, it called lookup (page 251).
 Now, instead of calling lookup, we have to get any bindings implied by the rules.